Who is Cher the Fire?

 Yes, I’m interested in patterns on your shirt or the color of your shoes, but I’m also drawn to the waves and ripples in rocks, the scale patterns on snakes, and the feather arrangement on birds.
 Even insects, with the multiple different ways yellow and black can show up on bees, wasps, and hornets.
-I’m interested in how the wind or a breeze can sway grass, make tree leaves sound like water or make your hair dance.
+I’m interested in how the wind or a breeze can sway grass, make tree leaves sound like water and make your hair dance.

 I’ve long been interested in how people have patterns because I could feel and see things about people long before they said a word or made eye contact with me.
 I am both intuitive and synesthetic.
 Let’s break those down.

 I come from a long line of intuitive family- from both sides.
 The family has manifested “knowing things” in different ways.
 My paternal grandmother and my mom (different sides of the family) both had prophetic dreams among other indicators.
-For me, I get indicators of emotion regulation from a person and other things too.
+For me, I get indicators of emotional regulation from a person and other things too.

 This lead me to do extensive studies of patterns with people.
 I was a massage therapist with an active practice for 20+ years.
 I studied Chinese Face Reading, Five Element Theory, Ayurveda, homeopathy, multiple healing modalities, behavioral patterns, body shapes, and more.
 I was looking for the answers and confirmation of how or why I knew things and what it meant.
 It’s taught me a lot about the way we connect to one another.

 Synesthesia is when the brain perceives a trigger, like music, and processes it through another method of organization, like color.
 In my case, I could feel a room, a person, a sound through color.
 Then as I got older I realized I was actually picking up emotions emanating in the environment.
 I later realized that the way I “see” numbers, dates, alphabets, calendars, seasons, etc are in distinct patterns that no one else did.
 I thought everyone saw these patterns.
-It wasn’t until this year that I saw other synesthetic number forms from other synesthetes (a person with synesthesia).
+It wasn’t until recenty that I saw other synesthetic number forms from other synesthetes (a person with synesthesia).
 I like to think of it as a way my brain “translates” life into different “languages.”
 Instead of English to Spanish, I might compare it to anything having to do with the numbers 7 or 70’s is black with a red halo.
 The thirties are yellow.
 Mung beans taste like 1970’s avocado green color.
 And an acquaintance I know feels like the guitar sound from the band The Eagles.
 There are many ways experiences are interpreted with me.